Inflectra/spira-documentation/docs/About/roadmap.md

 ## What has been released
 Please take a look at our [release notes](../release-notes-v7) to see a complete list of the changes (large and small) that we have recently delivered.

-## Q2 2023
+## Q3 2023
-**We will deliver core features of "Scaled Agile" at the program level (SpiraPlan)**

-- Brand new hierarchical "Program Capabilities" that can be linked to product-level requirements and to "Program Milestones"
-- Brand new "Program Milestones" that can be linked to "Program Capabilities" and to product-level releases
-- Customizations for "Program Capabilities" and "Program Milestones" with system-wide statuses and types for each
+- Program level standard reports for "Program Capabilities" and "Program Milestones" (SpiraPlan)
-- New custom report views so you can create your own "Scaled Agile" reports
+- New "Scaled Agile" program home page and reporting widgets (SpiraPlan)
-- Further planning board enhancements
+- The ability to @ mention people in comments and descriptions

-## Q3 and Q4 2023
+## Q4 2023
 **We will complete the new planning board rollout, and finish the first round of features for program level "Scaled Agile"**

 - Product level planning boards are converted to the new board design, which comes out of beta (SpiraTeam and SpiraPlan)
-- Program level standard reports for "Program Capabilities" and "Program Milestones" (SpiraPlan)
-- New "Scaled Agile" program home page and reporting widgets (SpiraPlan)
+- Native tagging for all product artifacts (like we currently have for documents)
 - Risk enhancements, including in reporting  (SpiraPlan)
-- Native tagging for all product artifacts (like we currently have for documents)
-- The ability to @ mention people in comments and descriptions

 ## 2024
 **We will extend our "Scaled Agile" approach further with portfolio level features, like "Portfolio Outcomes" and "Portfolio Milestones", and deeper risk integration**